-Reckitt Benckiser holds the cleaner structural position, with the lead spread across growth and stability.
+Reckitt Benckiser holds the cleaner structural position, with the lead spread across stability and profitability.
 The Coca-Cola Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward The Coca-Cola Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Reckitt Benckiser, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Peer scores are normalised within each company's primary universe (KO: S&P 500, RKT.L: STOXX 600).

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.